hxnzxz/HousingManager/README.md

 in my schedule
 - As a user, I want to be able to efficiently compare prices and locations between two housings
+- As a user, I want to be able to safe my schedule of appointments
+- As a user, I want to be able to reload a pre-existing schedule that I saved previously

 ## External Sources
 -https://www.java67.com/2015/10/how-to-solve-concurrentmodificationexception-in-java-arraylist.html